 How to root your Android smartphone with Magisk Manager

-Magisk is a root manager developed by topjonhwu, based on phh’s SuperUser, indeed based on the CyanogenMod root manager.
+Magisk is a root manager method that works by leaving the system partition untouched and only needs to modify the boot partition.
+It’s a systemless root method.
 The advantages of Magisk Manager are really numerous, and the package installs very quickly.

 Magisk is a systemless interface, a tool that allows you to make changes to your system (eg gain root privileges) without altering the partition/system.
 So using this the device will not be altered, allowing for example the use of some apps that would not work with classic root.

 Really: through Magisk Manager, you can override the control of Google SafetyNet, which checks to see if the partition/system of the device has been modified.
 In this way, apps like bank apps, Super Mario Run and Pokémon Go will work regularly.
 Obviously, there are cases where Magisk may fail, for example in a Custom ROM that has many modifications, or using apps and modules that turn on SafetyNet anyway.

 However, the app works fine on both Custom ROMs, such as Lineage OS, and ROM stocks.
 The package includes an executable, which in this case does not alter the system partition, but only /data, /cache and the kernel.
 Actually, the Magisk Manager app manages the root settings and keeps the system updated.

 In this guide we will see how to install and configure it correctly.
 Remember that this app is useful even when your device is already rooted, so we will distinguish two cases: the one where your device is already rooted and the one where you do not have the root permissions (the truly important).